 The rest of this paper is organised as follows.
-In Section~\ref{sec:nd_ee_wg}, we present the governing equations i.e. the Euler equations of gas dynamics with which are appropriately non-dimensionalised leading to a singular perturbation problem with a singular parameter $\veps$, the scaled Mach number.
+In Section~\ref{sec:nd_ee_wg}, we present the governing equations i.e.\ the Euler equations of gas dynamics, with appropriate non-dimensionalisation.
+This leads to a singular perturbation problem with the singular parameter denoted by $\veps$, the scaled Mach number.
 Further, we present a formal derivation of the incompressible limit system.
-This analysis helps us later to choose an appropriate term which is added to the momentum flux \cite{DT11, AS20}.In Section~\ref{sec:tsd}, we introduce an additional flux term which enables us to realise an appropriate flux splitting to propose a first order time-semi discrete numerical scheme.
-The first order scheme is analysed and shown to be asymptotically consistent with the incompressible limit system.Section~\ref{sec:highordertd} is devoted to higher extension of the first order scheme, which is obtained by the application of additive IMEX-RK scheme \cite{ARS97, PR01}.
-The space discretisation technique is presented in Section~\ref{sec:fully_disc}, which is based on the finite volume framework.
+This analysis helps us later to choose an appropriate term which is added to the momentum flux \cite{AS20, DT11}.
+Section~\ref{sec:tsd} is dedicated to the design, development and analysis of a first-order accurate IMEX-RK scheme.
+This plays a crucial role in understanding the necessary design elements and identifying the implicit and explicit flux terms for higher-order developments.
+Moreover, the first-order scheme is shown to be AP, in this section.
+In Section~\ref{sec:highordertd} the extension of the firs-order to higher order is carried out.
+This is achieved by employing additive IMEX-RK schemes \cite{ARS97, PR01}.
+A suitable space discretisation technique is presented in Section~\ref{sec:fully_disc}, which is based on the finite volume framework to get an implementable numerical method.
 In Section~\ref{sec:numerical_results} some numerical case studies are carried out to test and display the high-order accuracy, AP property and the performance of the IMEX-RK schemes schemes.
-Finally, the paper is closed in Section~\ref{sec:conclusions} with some conclusions and future plans for further extension of the schemes to more general equation of states.
+Finally, the paper is closed in Section~\ref{sec:conclusions} with some conclusions and future plans, for further extension of these schemes to more general equation of states.